 What Is Being in Heat Is Like for Cats

 While it's logical to assume that a cat in heat will have the same physical symptoms as a woman having her period, the reality is very different.
 First, cats do not shed the lining of their uterus.
 So, contrary to popular belief, heat should not involve vaginal bleeding.
 If your female cat is bleeding, contact your vet.

 Because a human female sheds the lining of her uterus every month, cramping, bloating, and related symptoms can be present.
 Cats do not experience cramps or other physical symptoms, despite their howling and need for attention during this time.
 Instead, a surge of hormones will make your cat extraordinarily eager to mate.
 She may rub against you, pace back and forth, and assume a mating position if you pet or stroke her.
 You may notice your cat loses her appetite during this time, as well, or she may lick her genitals often and mark her territory by spraying.
 She may also attempt to run out the door to find a mate.
 This is all normal behavior during heat.

 How to Manage a Cat in Heat

-A cat in heat is incredibly difficult to live with.
+A cat in heat can be difficult to live with.
 And because your cat's behavior is absolutely normal, don't try to search for a "cure."
-Yes, it is possible to use vet-prescribed synthetic progesterone injections to ward off heat and save both your cat and yourself from its symptoms.
+Yes, it is possible to use vet-prescribed synthetic progesterone injections to ward off heat and save both your cat and yourself from these symptoms.
 But frankly, spaying is a better choice and a more permanent option.

 If you do intend to breed her and just need to get through these cycles, provide your cat with toys or pillows that she can shred while she's in heat, and play with her often.
 Make her a nest with a warm heating pad for privacy and offer her catnip to calm her down.
 If things seem to escalate and she becomes troublesome, stress-relieving herbs, made especially for pets and found at your local health food store, might work as a last resort.